China–United States relations: Economic relations

-Beginning in 2009, the US and China agreed to hold regular high-level talks about economic issues and other mutual concerns by establishing the Strategic Economic Dialogue, which meets biannually.
+Beginning in 2009, the U.S. and China agreed to hold regular high-level talks about economic issues and other mutual concerns by establishing the Strategic Economic Dialogue, which meets biannually.
 Five meetings have been held, the most recent in December 2008.
 Economic nationalism seems to be rising in both countries, a point the leaders of the two delegations noted in their opening presentations.
-The United States and China have also established the high-level US-China Senior Dialogue to discuss international political issues and work out resolutions.
+The United States and China have also established the high-level U.S.-China Senior Dialogue to discuss international political issues and work out resolutions.

-In September 2009 a trade dispute emerged between the United States and China, which came after the US imposed tariffs of 35 percent on Chinese tire imports.
-The Chinese commerce minister accused the United States of a "grave act of trade protectionism," while an USTR spokesperson said the tariff "was taken precisely in accordance with the law and our international trade agreements".
+In September 2009 a trade dispute emerged between the United States and China, which came after the U.S. imposed tariffs of 35 percent on Chinese tire imports.
+The Chinese commerce minister accused the United States of a "grave act of trade protectionism", while an USTR spokesperson said the tariff "was taken precisely in accordance with the law and our international trade agreements".
 Additional issues were raised by both sides in subsequent months.

-When a country joins the World Trade Organization they commit to keep their Tariffs beneath the bound rate, which is generally around 39 percent.
-China's reaction is due to the fact that nations usually keep their Tariffs at an average of 9 percent, but when the U.S. raised their Tariff on Chinese imported tires to 35 percent, it was still below the average bound rate.
+When a country joins the World Trade Organization it commits to keep its tariffs below the bound rate, which is generally around 39 percent.
+China's reaction was attributed to the fact that nations usually keep their tariffs at an average of 9 percent, but when the U.S. raised its tariff on Chinese imported tires to 35 percent it was still below the average bound rate.

-Pascal Lamy cautioned: "The statistical bias created by attributing commercial value to the last country of origin perverts the true economic dimension of the bilateral trade imbalances.
-This affects the political debate, and leads to misguided perceptions.
-Take the bilateral deficit between China and the US.
-A series of estimates based on true domestic content can cut the overall deficit – which was $252bn in November 2010 – by half, if not more."